-Everyone Should Know Basic Facts About Call Centers
+Everyone Should Know Basic Facts About Call Centers or Contact Center

-Call Centers are ubiquitous these days.
+Call Centers or contact centers are ubiquitous these days.
 You must have seen arrays of desks lined up with people on either side with headphones bigger than their heads propped on their heads.
 Well, call centers have a lot more to them than the constant murmur of voices interlaced with telephone rings..

 Here are 5 basic facts everyone should know about call centers and their operations: